Analysis | 3 takeaways from the first night of the Republican National Convention

 - NBC News medical expert John Torres: “Overall, most people should not be terribly concerned about it.”

 - House Speaker Nancy Pelosi (D-Calif.): “Everything’s fine here.
 We do want to say to people, come to Chinatown.
 Here we are.
-Come join us.
+Come join us.”

 - New York Gov. Andrew M. Cuomo (D): “We don’t even think it’s going to be as bad as it was in other countries.”